arjunmehta/node-georedis/README.md

 node-redis-proximity
 =====================

-A node module that leverages the functionality of [node-geohash (ngeohash)](https://github.com/sunng87/node-geohash) to provide super fast proximity searches for geo coordinates.
+A node.js module that leverages the functionality of [node-geohash (ngeohash)](https://github.com/sunng87/node-geohash) to provide super fast proximity searches for geo coordinates.

 ## Installation